African American church in St. Landry Parish sets reopening date two years after it was destroyed by arsonist - NewsBreak

 He tells News 10 that help in the rebuilding process came from all 50 states along with 20 different countries.

 “Our lights are on, water is on.
-We are getting closer.”State Fire Marshal investigating St. Landry Parish church fires as suspicious
+We are getting closer.”Family partners with Norman police, offering $5,000 for information leading to retrieval of teenage runaway who is possibly at-risk

 He says the last two years have been difficult without a church to keep the congregation together but they found other means to stay connected.